 When it comes to your money and improving your financial situation, you may wonder: What’s a credit score?

 Your credit score is a three-digit number that lenders use to measure how responsible you are when it comes to managing your money.
-While FICO scores are the most widely used credit scores, some lenders also look at VantageScores when you apply for a loan or upgrade from a debit card to a credit card.
+While the Fair Isaac Corporation (or FICO®) Scores are the most widely used credit scores, some lenders also look at VantageScores when you apply for a loan or upgrade from a debit card to a credit card.

 Regardless of which scores lenders use, it’s helpful to know exactly how your credit score measures up.
 Read on to learn all you need to know about credit scores.